OpenReqEU/similarity-detection/README.md

 ### Main functionalities

-There are five main methods:
+There are seven main methods:

     - AddReqs: Generates a model with the input requirements
     - ReqReq: Compares two requirements
     - ReqProject: Compares between a list of requirements and a set of requirements
+    - ReqOrganization: Compares between a list of requirements and all the requirements of a specific organization
     - Project: Compares all possible pairs of requirements from a set of requirements
     - AddReqsAndCompute: Is a mixture between AddReqs and Project methods
+    - AddReqsAndComputeOrphans: Generates a model with the input clusters and computes the similarity between them

 And three auxiliary operations: